Best Patient Care Technician Schools in Virginia

 • How many clinical hours are included?

-• What's your CPCT/A pass rate?
+• What’s your CPCT/A. Pass rate?

-• Do you assist with job placement?
+• Do you assist with career services?

 • Can I take classes part-time?